awsdocs/amazon-personalize-developer-guide/doc_source/working-with-training-metrics.md

 For each metric, higher numbers are better\.

 **coverage**
-The proportion of unique recommended items from all queries out of the total number of unique items in the training data \(includes both the Items and Interactions datasets\)\.
+The proportion of unique recommended items from all queries out of the total number of unique items in the interactions and items datasets\.

 **mean\_reciprocal\_rank\_at\_25**
 The mean of the reciprocal ranks of the first relevant recommendation out of the top 25 recommendations over all queries\.